-During 2022-2023, the Public Works Loan Board function (PWLB) continued to provide a cost-effective lending service to local authorities, meeting their requirements in terms of the amount of financing and the timing and duration of their borrowing.
-The function and powers to lend are held by HM Treasury, which delegates responsibility for the operation of the reporting entity known as the PWLB lending facility to the Accounting Officer of the United Kingdom Debt Management Office (DMO) while retaining policy responsibility.
+During 2024-2025, the PWLB lending facility continued to provide a non-discretionary, cost-effective lending service to local authorities, meeting their requirements in terms of the amount of financing and the timing and duration of their borrowing.
+The function and powers to lend to local authorities are held by HM Treasury, which delegates responsibility for the operation of the reporting entity known as the PWLB lending facility to the Accounting Officer of the United Kingdom Debt Management Office (DMO).
+HM Treasury retains policy responsibility for local authority lending.

-The PWLB advanced 494 new loans with a value of \pounds 7,886 million to local authorities in the year.
-The majority (\pounds 6,356 million) of these loans were maturity loans.
-The PWLB also offered \pounds 350 million of annuity and \pounds 1,180 million of equal instalments of principal loans; therefore providing a flexible range of lending alternatives to local authorities.
+The PWLB advanced 1,121 new loans with a value of £14.6 billion to local authorities in the year.
+The majority (£10.9 billion) of these loans were maturity loans; the remainder comprised £0.4 billion of annuity loans and £3.3 billion of equal instalments of principal loans.
+This represented a flexible range of lending alternatives for local authorities.

-During the year the PWLB collected interest payments on more than 16,000 loans, which had a carrying value of £96,245 million at 31 March 2023. £3,171 million of interest income was generated on these PWLB loans, with more than 32,000 interest and loan repayments by borrowers.
+During the year the PWLB collected interest payments on more than 16,000 loans, which had a carrying value of £110.5 billion at 31 March 2025. £3.6 billion of interest income was generated on these PWLB loans, with more than 34,000 interest and loan repayments by borrowers.

 The PWLB continued to offer both fixed and variable rate loans during the year, at rates calculated by the DMO using the methodology specified by HM Treasury.
 The PWLB also continued to offer PWLB loans at concessionary rates to eligible local authorities as specified by HM Treasury.